 Old vs New Tax Regime - Which One Should You Choose in FY 2024-25?

 The era of dual tax regimes continues for another year in India.
-Union Budget happened in January 2024, and the traditional method of deductions and exemptions co-exist for those two regimes with no obligations.
+The traditional method of deductions and exemptions co-exists with the new lower-rate regime, and the choice you make influences how much income tax you pay for FY 2024-25.

 Quick Comparison: Old vs New Regime